 We’ve done some digging and come up with our list of essential gear that you may want to check out before you head down to the woods…

 1. DRESS FOR ALL WEATHERS

 Little ones aren’t sent to a classroom with a board game if it rains, so help them be prepared.
 We find thin layering is best.
 Insulated fleeces and comfortable joggers work great as a base, but avoid muddy knees by always opting for a lightweight, all-in-one over the top.
+For those days where's there's every type of weather, pack them off with a waterproof that they can put in their bag.
 This Hippychick suit is one of our best sellers, cos it really does the job.
-For those days where's there's every type of weather, pack them off with a waterproof that they can put in their bag.
-We also love the unisex designs by GOSOAKY, because they protect kids from the wind and rain, while looking totally cool.

 2. GET READY FOR WILD WEES

 Some forest school sessions encourage ‘wild wees’ and some have bathroom tents, but they can be a walk away from the main site.
 When nature calls, you don’t want to be caught out.
 Pack a portable loo, allowing little ones to do their business outside comfortably - make sure you remember hand sanitiser too.
 For babes not yet potty trained, a fold up, waterproof changing mat provides a dry base for changing nappies in the great outdoors.
 There’s nothing like rustling tree branches for a bit of nappy changing entertainment!

 3. KEEP FED AND WATERED